 It's worth being aware that this guidance may depend on the local NHS Trust and it's worth checking with your maternity unit beforehand (RCOG, 2021).

 What if my birth partner has any symptoms?

-To help prevent the spread of coronavirus, it’s very important that you don’t attend the maternity unit if you have any symptoms of coronavirus or have had any in the previous seven days (RCOG, 2020).
+To help prevent the spread of coronavirus, it’s very important that your birth partner doesn’t attend the maternity unit if they have any symptoms of coronavirus (RCOG, 2020).

 Maternity teams are therefore encouraging women and their current birth partner to think of another birth partner as a back up (RCOG, 2020).